rackerlabs/docs-developer-blog/_posts/2018-09-07-troublsheooting-hung-databases-with-radmm.md

 Click on **Final Blockers** to see the blocker session summary.
 As recommended, kill the session for which you have the session details at the database level Session ID (SID), Serial #, and OS Process ID.
-If you still can't to log in to database, the only option available is to kill the OS Process ID.
+If you still can't log in to database, the only option available is to kill the OS Process ID.
 To do that, open a terminal and kill the session causing issue as shown in the following
 image: